studybuffalo/django-flexible-subscriptions/docs/installation.rst

-* ``django-flexible-subscriptions`` comes with its own ``styles.css`` file - you will need to ensure you run the ``collectstatic`` management command if you have not overriden it with yoru own file.
+* ``django-flexible-subscriptions`` comes with its own ``styles.css`` file - you will need to ensure you run the ``collectstatic`` management command if you have not overriden it with your own file.
-* The ``SubscribeView`` with this package is intended to be extended to implement payment processing.
+* The ``SubscribeView`` included with ``django-flexible-subscriptions`` is intended to be extended to implement payment processing.
 The base view will automatically approve all payment requests and should be overriden if this is not the desired behaviour.
+* ``django-flexible-subscriptions`` includes management commands to assist with managing subscription renewals and expiries.
+While these can be ran manually, you should consider implementing some task manager, such as ``cron`` or ``celery``, to run these commands on a regular basis.